ultralytics/ultralytics/docs/models/fast-sam.md

 1. **Real-time Solution:** By leveraging the computational efficiency of CNNs, FastSAM provides a real-time solution for the segment anything task, making it valuable for industrial applications that require quick results.

 2. **Efficiency and Performance:** FastSAM offers a significant reduction in computational and resource demands without compromising on performance quality.
-It achieves comparable performance to SAM but with drastically reduced computational resources, enabling real-time application【27†source】.
+It achieves comparable performance to SAM but with drastically reduced computational resources, enabling real-time application.

 3. **Prompt-guided Segmentation:** FastSAM can segment any object within an image guided by various possible user interaction prompts, providing flexibility and adaptability in different scenarios.